james727/AsserTest/readme.md

 ==== assertest_tests: 3/5 tests passed ====
 ```

-### Todo
+## Todo
-This is still a work in progress - the main thing I'd like to add is printing some details on failed tests.
+This is still a work in progress - the main thing I'm working on is printing details on failed tests.
 The logic for initializing the counter variables also needs to be built in to avoid local conflicts.